|A number of our participants kindly agreed to share their experience. You can read their interviews below.|

 And what about 8 year old Loxie’s experience?

-Well, after the Summer Camp, we went off another camp but where (like a typical campsite) was divided in to plots.
+Well, after the Summer Camp, we went off to another camp but where (like a typical campsite) was divided in to plots.
 Loxie couldn’t understand it.
 She wanted to know – “Why aren’t we all together like we are at the Field of Love”.
 In fact, she actually cried about it.
 And three days after we got there, she asked when it was going to actually start.
 For her, there was no community morning meeting, so ‘the thing’, whatever she imagined, must not have begun.
 She formed some lovely friendships there, one of them a girl called Leyla.
-They were inseparable and at one point, they went around wearing one coat with both of them inside. (there’s a nice photo of them wearing this monster jacket Rose)
+They were inseparable and at one point, they went around wearing one coat with both of them inside.

 What made the camp for you this year?